Public image of Kamala Harris

 Kamala Harris is an American politician and attorney who was the 49th vice president of the United States, serving from 2021 to 2025, under President Joe Biden.
 Harris was also the nominee of the Democratic Party in the 2024 presidential election.
 She previously served as a U.S. senator from California from 2017 to 2021 and the attorney general of California from 2011 to 2017.

 At the end of her vice presidential term, Harris had a 43% approval rating, according to a CBS News poll.
 This was higher than Joe Biden's final approval rating of 37%.

 Office

-Harris's term as vice president saw high staff turnovers that included the departures of her chief of staff, deputy chief of staff, press secretary, deputy press secretary, communications director, and chief speechwriter.
+Harris's term as vice president saw high staff turnover that included the departures of her chief of staff, deputy chief of staff, press secretary, deputy press secretary, communications director, and chief speechwriter.
 Critics allege that the high rate of resignations reflects "dysfunction" and demoralization caused by Harris's "abrasive management style" and was characteristic of her tenure as California attorney general; citing unnamed individuals "close to the vice president's operation", Axios reported that at least some of the turnover was due to exhaustion from a demanding transition into the new administration, as well as financial and personal considerations.